July 12, 2015

 The Judges, both of the supreme and inferior Courts, shall hold their Offices during good Behaviour…

-It is not good behaviour — indeed, it is very bad behavior — for appointed judges to seize law-making power which belongs to legislatures, and ultimately to the People, who express their will by voting.
+It is not good behavior — indeed, it is very bad behavior — for appointed judges to seize law-making power which belongs to legislatures, and ultimately to the People, who express their will by voting.
 The five justices cannot possibly have behaved this badly by accident, setting a foot down on the wrong side of a fuzzy line, as it were.
 The opinion in which they all joined is clear evidence of their collaboration in what the House has every right to decide was a “high Crime or Misdemeanor.”
-(As an aside, it is for the House and Senate to interpret that phrase, not the Court; it will be perfectly reasonable when the House decides that it is a high crime to flagrantly subvert the Constitution.)
+(It is for the House and Senate to interpret that phrase, not the Court, not academics; it will be perfectly reasonable for the House and Senate to decide that it is a high crime to subvert the Constitution.)

 Congressman Rothfus, what will you do to persuade the House to Impeach the five justices who are guilty of the Obergefell v.
 Hodges ruling?